-During my tests, Bitdefender successfully blocked all of the fake and dangerous websites I tried to access, as well 100% of the exploit attacks I tested it against.
+It blocked all of the fake and dangerous websites I tried to access, as well as 100% of the exploit attacks I tested it against.

-Its ad blocker and online-tracker blocker were equally effective.
-However, the exploit protection was very disappointing, detecting only 10% of the exploit attacks I tested against.
+Its ad blocker and online tracker blocker were equally effective.
+However, the exploit protection was very disappointing, detecting only 10% of the exploit attacks I tested against it.